MeteHanC/turkishnlp/README.md

 And it will create the wordset and necesary dictionaries.

 ### Example Usage
 So there are 3 main functions, detecting if the language is Turkish, Turkish typo correction and syllabication.

-For detecting the language;
+### Language Detection
 ```
 print(obj.is_turkish("Ben bugün ankaraya gideceğim belki birşeyler alırım"))
 ```
 Will return us "True" along with the accuracy point which is 0.85

-For the other function which is "Typo Correction", you can simply do;
+### Typo Correction

 ```
 lwords = obj.list_words("vri kümsi idrae edre ancaka daha güezl oalbilir")